 In addition, you’ll qualify with two degrees by the end of this four-year programme, and you’ll have the chance to gain fluency in Spanish.

-You’ll spend the first two years in DCU (including a work placement in Ireland) and the final two years in ICADE at the Universidad Pontificia Comillas (Madrid), our partner in Spain, where you’ll study in the local language and university system.
-The University is one of Spain’s oldest and most highly regarded business schools.
+With the BA in Global Business (Spain), you’ll spend the first two years in DCU (including a work placement in Ireland) and the final two years in ICADE at the Universidad Pontificia Comillas (Madrid), our partner in Spain.
+While there you’ll study through Spanish and complete a second work placement with a Spanish-based company.

 In your first two years, you’ll gain an understanding of the principles of business by studying subjects such as accounting, finance, economics and marketing.
 You’ll also study Spanish combined with European political, cultural and social developments.

 On transferring to the partner institution in Year Three, you will focus on international business and in Year Four, you have the opportunity to specialise in a variety of business areas.

 You’ll graduate with two qualifications—the BA in Global Business from DCU, and the Graduado en Administración u Direción de Empresas con Mención Internacional